Salvatore Farina (essayist)

-Salvatore Farina (/it/; 12 December 1959) is an Italian essayist, cultural researcher, teacher and photographer.
+Salvatore Farina (/it/; born 12 December 1959) is an Italian essayist, cultural researcher, and photographer.

 He teaches philosophy and history at the Liceo Classico "Ruggero Settimo" in Caltanissetta dealing in parallel with cultural research and photography.

 Today he is known above all as the author of essays and articles on Sicilian pastry making of international importance, in particular Sweet sensations of Sicily.

 Biography

 At the beginning of the 1990s he was the author of photos illustrating the popular religious traditions of central Sicily and created guides to Holy Week in the provinces of Caltanissetta and Enna.

 At the conclusion of the pastoral visit of Pope John Paul II to Sicily (8-10 May 1993), the bishop of Caltanissetta Alfredo Maria Garsia pays homage to the pontiff with a box created for the occasion which includes the anastatic reprint of Holy Thursday in Caltanissetta.
 Uses, customs, traditions and legends by Michele Alesso (1903) with letter of introduction from the bishop, preface created by Farina and Attilio Scimone and 16 color photographs on fine paper by the latter of the same number "vare" nissene.
 The delivery to the pontiff took place on the stage set up in the square of the Amaro Averna.

 With his students in 2002 he stood out as the author of the philosophical short film The knife on the side of the handle broadcast by Rai Educational.
 In 2005 he was the author, again with his students, of the commercial Prosciutto sull'occhi, finalist for Italy in the European Food 4U competition promoted by the Ministry for Agricultural and Forestry Policies.

 In June 2004 he rediscovered and took care to bring out of oblivion with a conference the Italian-American figure of Mario Savio, protagonist of the protest on the campus of University of California - Berkeley on 1 October 1964.